-Q3_9 Did yo a decide to get rid of it because you (READ)
+Q3_9 Did you decide to get rid of it because you (READ)

-1 Got a brand new [refrigerator, freezer] to replace it
+1 1 Got a brand new [refrigerator, freezer] to replace it

 2 Got a used [refrigerator, freezer] to replace it

-3 Or just wanted to get rid of a [refrigerator, freezer] that you no longer wanted without replacing it
+3 Or just wanted to get rid of a [refrigerator, freezer] that you no itSKIP TO Q3_1

--8 DON'T KNOWSKIP TO Q3_11
+-8 DON'T KNOWSKIP TO Q3_1 1

--9 REFUSEDSKIP TO Q3_11
+-9 REFUSEDSKIP TO Q3_1 1

-Q3_10 Is the re eplacement [refrigerator, freezer] an ENERGY STAR labeled [refrigerator, freezer]?
+Q3_10 Is the re replacement [refrigerator, freezer] an ENERGY STAR labeled [r refrigerator, freezer]?

 1 Yes

 2 No

 -8 DON'T KNOW

 -9 REFUSED

-Utilities ' Refrig u already considered disposing of this [refrigerator, freezer] before hearing about Ameren Illinois erator/Freezer recycling program?
-By dispose we mean getting rid of it either by selling it, giving it meone pick it up, or taking it to the dump or a recycling center.
+Utilities 'Refrig you already considered disposing of this [refrigerator, freezer] before igerator/Freezer recycling program?
+By dispose we mean getting rid someone pick it up, or taking it to the dump or a recycling center.

 1 Yes

 2 No

 -8 DON'T KNOW

 -9 REFUSED

-Q3_12 have do at the Ameren Illinois Utilities Refrigerator/Freezer Recycling program, what would you most likely your old [refrigerator, freezer]?
-(READ)
+Q3_12 have do Without the Ameren Illinois Utilities Refrigerator/Freezer Recycling program, what would you most likely done with your old [refrigerator, freezer]?
+(READ) ogram, what would you most likely

-- 1 Gotten rid of it
+1 Gotten rid of it

-- 2 Kept it
+2 Kept it

-- -8 DON'T KNOW
+-8 DON'T KNOW

-- -9 REFUSED